 - Acting out sexually, or knowledge of sex that is not age appropriate

-- Self-destructive behavior (hair pulling, cutting, drug and alcohol use)
+- Self-destructive and risk taking behavior (hair pulling, cutting, drug and alcohol use)

 - Changes in school performance and attendance